“Find something that you really care about—

 The creating process is the most powerful organizing structure in which to create results that matter—in part because it can embrace and transcend problems, issues, obstacles and adversity as part of the process of creating desired results.

 You can rise above intensity-driven oscillation by shifting to an integrated both/and structure, such as the creating-based Life Design Framework I help clients master and apply to creating what matters.

-With it, you can organize “simplicity” and “success” in a “hierarchy of value” by choosing one result as your Primary Choice, and designating the other result as a Secondary Choice.
+With it, you can organize “simplicity” and “success” in a “hierarchy of value.”

-If success is most important, you devise an approach to simplicity that supports success.
-If simplicity is key, you create a form of success that supports it.
+If success is most important, devise a simplicity approach that supports success.
+If simplicity is key, create a form of success that supports it.

-In an integrated, hierarchal framework, would be creators find it easier to shift their primary focus from problems and intensity to results that truly matter.
-And bring those built-to-last results into being simply and effectively.
-Even enjoyably.
+In this integrated framework, results creators find it easier to shift their primary focus from problems and intensity, to results that truly matter.

 Two Kinds Of Simplicity

-“I would not give a fig for the simplicity on this side of complexity.— Oliver Wendell Holmes
+“I would not give a fig for the simplicity on this side of complexity.
+But I’d give my life for the simplicity on the other side of complexity.”— Oliver Wendell Holmes

 The simplicity on this side of complexity comes focusing on what you don’t like and don’t want, and merely trying to solve “problems” such as “clutter” or “disorganization.”

 The simplicity on the other side of complexity is achieved by focusing on what you truly dowant—and consistently taking action to bring it into being.